NeverRanked · Teardown 02 · Cross-category · Cross-geo

 Two of the seven AI tools we measure (Claude and Gemma) answer from training data instead of searching the live web.
 So when they mention a business by name, it means that business has formed a presence in the AI’s training data: through Wikipedia, news coverage, named-founder content, sustained editorial presence over years.
 This is the slowest signal in the measurement and the most defensible once it forms.
 A new competitor cannot show up in Claude’s training data overnight.
 That presence is earned through years of editorial work that an AI model later learned from.

-Across the training-data measurements (the seven Hawaii categories plus two cross-geo CPA markets, Austin TX and Nashville TN), recomputed against current cohorts as of 2026-06-11:
+Across the training-data measurements (the nine Hawaii categories plus two cross-geo CPA markets, Austin TX and Nashville TN), recomputed against current cohorts (per-category as-of dates in the measurement-windows note below):

 The training-data picture is not the same picture as the web-searching one.
 Hawaii banks sit at the top of both.
 Hawaii CPA firms sit mid-table on the web-searching surface (45%) but collapse to 1% / 2% on the training-data surface, the lowest of any measurement by a wide margin.
 Hawaii law firms are the reverse: near the bottom on web-searching (35%) yet near the top of the training-data table.
-The two axes do not move together.
+Honolulu real estate and Hawaii hotels are the most extreme reversals of all.
+Real estate sits near the bottom of the web-searching axis (14%) yet runs higher on training data (Claude 18%, Gemma 20%).
+Hawaii hotels go further still: dead last on web-searching (11%) yet Claude 47% and Gemma 42%, the widest inversion in the set, where the training-data engines cite hotels four times as often as the live-search engines do.
+The two axes do not move together, and the travel categories are the clearest proof of it.

 The three CPA geographies are the most informative observations in this teardown.
 Same category, same query shape (geo-swapped), same methodology.
 Claude behaves almost identically across all three (Hawaii 1%, Austin 0%, Nashville 3%), so its training-data collapse on local CPA firms is geo-invariant.
 Gemma does not.
 It runs 2% in Hawaii, 7% in Nashville, and 23% in Austin.
 Austin’s spike does not replicate in Nashville, but Nashville sits clearly above Hawaii, so Gemma’s local-firm citation is a geo-dependent continuum, not a fixed behavior.
 The practical consequence: for one of the two training-data engines, a measurement in one market tells you little about another.
 You have to measure each geography.